shmay/DevTips/tips/rails-tips.md

 ## misc

-* have a lot of routes?  do something like `bin/rails routes | grep questions` to help filter out routes you don't want to see
+* have a lot of routes?  use grep/ack to help filter them, eg: `bin/rails routes | grep questions`

 ## good gems